mukhtar-github/beginners-guide-to-react/setup/setup.md

 We'll still see errors logged to the console for our benefit, but the application won't completely crash.
 React will simply re-render this ErrorBoundary with the error that was thrown and the ErrorBoundary gets to control what's being rendered.
 I'm going to go ahead and make a function component here called ErrorFallback(), which is going to be my generic fallback component for this application.
 We'll make this accept a prop called error.
 It will return a 'div' that has a 'p' tag with "Something went wrong:" and then a 'pre' tag with the error.message.

+As the user of this error boundary component, I want to be able to provide to the error boundary the fallback component I want it to render when there's an error.
+I'm going to provide it the prop FallbackComponent.
+Here, I'll provide that component that I just created this ErrorFallback, paste that right in there.
+For our error boundary to accept and render that, we're going to have access to that fallback component on this.props.
+We can say this.props.fallbackComponent and we'll provide the prop error as error.